hustlzp/jquery-s2t/README.md

 - Convert string
 - Convert text in HTML Elements and all of its child nodes
 - Convert `alt`, `placeholder`, `title` attributes of HTML Elements
-- Suooprt `Tooltip` in Bootstrap
+- Support `Tooltip` in Bootstrap
 - Support 2553 Simplified-Traditional entries
-- Support IE6+, Chrome, Firefox and more
+- Tested in IE6+, Chrome, Firefox and more

 ## Usage